How to Prepare Your Kids Before They Meet Santa - Baby Chick

 As a quick recap and some extra pointers, here are my recommendations to help your child ease into the Santa visit and make it a good experience for all:

-• DO read books with pictures of Santa to your child days before your visit.
+• DO read books with pictures of Santa to your child a few days before your visit.
 It gets them used to seeing jolly old Saint Nick.

 • DON’T have picture day with Santa at the mall on the weekends.
 Crowds, chaos, and Christmas don’t mix well.